scridonlucas/discusso-frontend/README.md

 - Learning to structure a complex react project.
 - Learning to use Chakra UI for advanced styling.
 - Using react-hook-form library to validate forms, minimizing number of re-renders.
+- Giving error feedback to user after async validation (username and email must be unique) by using setError method.

 ## Technologies